 Miso is an ancient Japanese ingredient with various nutritional qualities, a bold flavor, and many uses in the kitchen.
-Packed with minerals, vitamins, and folic acid, miso is a fermented food, helpful in keeping the health of your gut microbiome.
+It is a fermented food, helpful in keeping the health of your gut microbiome.

 Known in the West as the main ingredient in miso soups and other Japanese-inspired preparations, miso can be used in multiple types of dishes, from sweet to savory, from salad dressings to marinades, sauces, and soups.
 Its umami flavor and earthy tones pair wonderfully with meats, seafood, bitter vegetables, and citrus, but its beauty lies in that it imparts a powerful personality to all dishes in which it appears.
 Red or white, intense or mild, miso should be a staple in all pantries as it can transform a dish from very simple to complex when used wisely.